Immigration

 People First will prioritise university placements for Australians and cap the number of foreign students to just 1% of Australia’s population.
 This will see student numbers reduce by over 500,000 to relieve pressure on housing and infrastructure.
 Foreign students with poor attendance records will be required to return home and finish their studies online.
 Foreign student visa fees will be increased to cover the cost of infrastructure and services used by students during their time in Australia.

-No Welfare Benefits for 10 Years
+No Unemployment Benefits for 10 Years

 Repeal the India Deal